jgaa/restc-cpp/README.md

 - Windows Vista and later

 # Short Term Tasks (December 2016)
+- [x] Implement Basic Authentication
+- Implement Proxy support
+ - [ ] HTTP Proxy
+ - [ ] Socks 5
+- Error handling
-- [ ] Json Serialization / Deserialization: std::map
+ - [ ] Use finer graded exceptions
+ - [ ] Test that errors in the lower layers are visible on the API level (for example if decompression fails)
+- Implement asynchronous iterators for received data and integrate with json parser.
+  - [ ] For long lists of data items, allow us to iterate over them rather than de-serialize as std:::list
+  - [ ] Implement generic support for 'pages' of data, where we re-query for more data in the background
 - Functional tests
  - [ ] Test HTTP GET (list), GET (object), POST (create), PUT (update), DELETE
  - [ ] test 1000 simultaneous sessions
-- [ ] Implement asynchronous iterators for received data and integrate with json parser.
-- [ ] Implement Basic Authentication
-- Implement Proxy support
- - [ ] HTTP Proxy
- - [ ] Socks 5
+ - [ ] Test HTTPS
 - Portability
  - [ ] Debian Stable
  - [ ] Windows 10 / Visual Studio